Bifurcations in Interior Transmission Eigenvalues: Theory and Computation

 The ITP is computationally challenging due to the mixed boundary conditions and the coupling between different wave fields.
 This is easily seen in the strong form of the ITP:

-Here and throughout, the scatterer $D$ is a given bounded domain with boundary $\partial D$ with outward-pointing normal $\nu$, and $0<n\not\equiv1$ is the (squared) refractive index.
-We call the nonzero wavenumber $\kappa\in\mathbb{C}_{\neq0}:=\mathbb{C}\setminus\{0\}$ an \emph{interior transmission eigenvalue} (ITE) if there exist non-trivial eigenfunctions $v$ and $w$ solving \cref{ITPsetup}.
+Here and throughout, the scatterer $D$ is a given bounded domain whose boundary $\partial D$ has outward-pointing normal $\nu$, and $0<n\not\equiv1$ is the refractive index.
+We call the nonzero wavenumber $\kappa\in\mathbb{C}_{\neq0}:=\mathbb{C}\setminus\{0\}$ an \emph{interior transmission eigenvalue} (ITE) if there exist nontrivial eigenfunctions $v$ and $w$ solving \cref{ITPsetup}.
 See \cref{sec:ITP} for more details on the problem and on the function spaces where eigenfunctions are sought.